Kelvin Smart: Boxing career

 Smart began his boxing career as a promising amateur, fighting out of the Wingfield Amateur Boxing Club based in his home town of Caerphilly.
 In 1979 he entered the ABA Championships held at Wembley Arena in London.
 He reached the final where he lost to Ray Gilbody, who would later become the British bantamweight champion.

 Smart turned professional in 1979, facing his first opponent, George Bailey, on 10 September in Birmingham.
 He stopped Bailey via technical knockout in the fourth round.
-Smart was prolific during 1979, following his opening victory with four further limited round bouts; winning each of the contests.
+Smart was active during 1979, following his opening victory with four further limited round bouts; winning each contest.
 Despite only having five fights under his belt, at the end of 1979 Smart was listed as second only to "Champagne" Charlie Magri in the British flyweight rankings.
 Smart continued his successful start to his career by beating Ian Murray in early 1980.
 He followed this with two wins over Iggy Jano and a win over Mohammed Younis, though when Smart and Younis were rematched a month later the referee declared the eight round match a draw.
 Smart took six months out before returning to the ring in November 1980 to beat Central region bantamweight champion, Steve Enwright.

 Smart began 1981 with a trip to Solihull, where he took a unanimous decision over Neil McLaughlin.
 Three months later, on 20 June, he needed just three rounds to dispatch Eddie Glencross at an encounter at the Empire Pool in Wembley.
 His third and final match of the year was against Liverpudlian Jimmy Bott on the undercard of Alan Minter's swansong fight at Wembley.
 Of the seven bouts arranged on that night, Smart's was the shortest, with Bott knocked out in the first round.
 Smart's unbeaten record of 14 fights led to him being offered a shot at an eliminator for European Flyweight championship against Spain's Enrique Rodríguez.
 The fight was arranged for 3 March 1981 and was held on the Spaniard's home soil at Oviedo.
 The fight went the full twelve rounds, and Rodríguez was given the decision.